davisjustinw/luned/notes.md

   * Date DatTime Time a journey with UTC, Daylight savings etc
   * Using Time except for Valid_Date.
 Can't use -1 trick for day in Time
   * Revisit Setting month to maximum days.
-  * Using TIme on all objects and not storing objects
+  * Using Time on all objects and not storing objects
   * How I learned to write the code I wish I had and returned from despair
+  * Feb 2017 corrupted

 ## Notes